Pepeliz/Photo-date-organizer/README.md

 # Photo date organizer

-This script is intended to organize photos in a directory based on the date their were shooted using the EXIF data of the image.
+This script organize photos in a directory based on the date their were shooted using the EXIF data of the image.
 It has support to JPEG, JPG, HEIC and PNG files.
 The files that doesn't have date or are not supported by the script will be moved to other folder called "Other Files".
 It's important to know that the script will rename the files that have date  and will move every single file in the folder that you selected.
-This is my first project, feel free to point out areas for improvement and suggest ways to enhance the code.

 ## Project purpose

+This is my first project and is intended to demonstrate my python knowledge

 ## Prerequisites